Requirements

 Coursework

-By the end of the second year, students must have completed five courses, achieving an average grade of B or better.
+By the end of the third year, students must have completed MOL561 Scientific Integrity in the Practice of Molecular Biology.

 Rotations and Research

 During the first year of graduate study, students actively carry out research with different faculty investigators and learn about their experimental strategies and approaches.
-Students are required to complete three laboratory rotations (approximately 10 weeks) with different faculty advisors, and have the option of performing an additional rotation the summer before entering graduate school.
-Rotation advisors are chosen from among over 50 faculty that span disciplines from Molecular Biology to Ecology and Evolution, Chemistry, Computer Science, Chemical and Biological Engineering, Physics, and Princeton Neuroscience Institute.
+Students are required to complete three laboratory rotations (approximately 8 weeks each) with different faculty advisers, and have the option of performing an additional rotation the summer before entering graduate school.
+Rotation advisers are chosen from among over 50 faculty that span disciplines from Molecular Biology to Ecology and Evolution, Chemistry, Computer Science, Chemical and Biological Engineering, Physics, and Princeton Neuroscience Institute.

 Faculty Talks